crowdcent/numerblox/README.md

 ### 1.2 Running Notebooks

-Start by spinning up your favorite Jupyter Notebook environment.
-Here we’ll use:

-`jupyter notebook`

 Test your installation using one of the education notebooks in `nbs/edu_nbs`.
 A good example is `numerframe_tutorial`.
-Run it in your Notebook environment to quickly test if your installation has succeeded
+Run it in your Notebook environment to quickly test if your installation has succeeded.

 ### 2.1.
 Contents